September 30, 2014

 - Letter of Support to CIAM's administrative filing in Panama, alleging violations of environmental regulations.
 Signed by CBAN, Food & Water Watch, Friends of the Earth, Center for Food Safety, GeneWatch UK, Food & Water Europe.

 November 2013: CBAN has sent letters to the Minister of Environment and the Minister of Health to request an answer to the question: Is Environment Canada and/or Health Canada reviewing a GE fish for approval?
+Here is the response from Health Canada.

 - Click here to read the letter to the Minister of the Environment